-A marketing kit gives prospective clients real evidence about how you can help them.
+A marketing kit gives prospective clients evidence about how you can help them.

 It’s not about the fluffy stuff or sales jargon, but tells them what you do, how you do it, and why they should choose you.
-By including client testimonials and previous examples of work, it gives them confidence that you’re the right company for them.
+By including client testimonials and previous examples of work, it gives them confidence that you’re the right choice.

-Whatever the reasons are that make you different, make sure you convey these points effectively.
+Whatever the reasons, make sure you convey these points effectively.